Marvel Cinematic Universe Watch Order - Updated

 Chapter 5: Multiverse

 With the Multiverse now in play after the events of Loki now is the best time to explore the other Marvel projects, mainly the long list of films from Sony and Fox.
+I’m not going to mark anything in this section as Essential, but some characters and concepts will reappear, either directly or as variants, as we continue forward.
+Also not every Multiverse story will be here, as we will visit other worlds in the following sections.

 Spider-Man 2